 Many of the underlying pathophysiologic disturbances in DKA are directly measurable by the clinician and need to be monitored throughout the course of treatment.
 Close attention to clinical laboratory data allows for tracking of the underlying acidosis and hyperglycemia, as well as prevention of common potentially lethal complications such as hypoglycemia, hyponatremia, and hypokalemia.

-Overall, metabolism in DKA shifts from the normal fed state characterized by carbohydrate metabolism to a fasting state characterized by fat metabolism.
+Overall, metabolism in DKA shifts from the normal fed state characterized by carbohydrate metabolism to a starvation state characterized by fat metabolism.

 Secondary consequences of the primary metabolic derangements in DKA include an ensuing metabolic acidosis as the ketone bodies produced by beta-oxidation of free fatty acids deplete extracellular and cellular acid buffers.
-The hyperglycemia-induced osmotic diuresis depletes sodium, potassium, phosphates, and water, as well as ketones and glucose.
+The hyperglycemia-induced osmotic diuresis depletes sodium, potassium, phosphates, and water.

-Hyperglycemia usually exceeds the renal threshold of glucose absorption and results in significant glycosuria.
-Consequently, water loss in the urine is increased due to osmotic diuresis induced by glycosuria.
-This incidence of increased water loss results in severe dehydration, thirst, tissue hypoperfusion, and, possibly, lactic acidosis.
+Hyperglycemia usually exceeds the renal threshold of glucose absorption and results in significant glucosuria.
+Consequently, water loss in the urine is increased due to osmotic diuresis induced by glucosuria.
+This incidence of increased water loss results in severe dehydration, thirst, tissue hypoperfusion, and, possibly, lactic acidosis, or renal impairment.

 See Hyperosmolar Hyperglycemic State for more complete information on this topic.